 - Joint Statement of the European Association of Hospital Pharmacists (EAHP) and the European Association of Nuclear Medicine (EANM) on the availability of radiopharmaceuticals in the context of the revision of the general pharmaceutical legislation (December 2022)

 In the context of the revision of the general Pharmaceutical Legislation, this joint statement of the EANM and the EAHP focuses on the need for a flexible regulatory framework for low-volume products.
 This paper explains how the revision of the Pharmaceutical Legislation could reduce the regulatory burden for small-scale preparations by clearly distinguishing between commercial and non-commercial preparations of medical products, notably on marketing authorisation procedures.

 - EANM Overarching Narrative (June 2022)

-This statement provides basic information about Nuclear Medicine, its specificities and current most urgent policy needs.
-Focussing on the policy as of today, and building on the Europe’s Beating Cancer Plan and the SAMIRA Action Plan, the statement aims at offering all stakeholders, at the European or national level, a better understanding of the specificities of the Nuclear Medicine sector.
+This statement provides basic information about Nuclear Medicine, its specificities and the current most urgent policy needs.
+Focussing on the policy as of today and building on Europe’s Beating Cancer Plan and the SAMIRA Action Plan, the statement aims at offering all stakeholders, at the European or national level, a better understanding of the specificities of the Nuclear Medicine sector.